Compare 'Frameworks' Web Hosting at WhoIsHostingThis.com

 Framework Options and Hosting

 A web application framework is a generic web-based software application which is extended and modified by developers to create a specific application.

-Most software applications have a number of very similar features or functionalities.
-This is especially true of web applications:
+Most software applications, including web-based applications, have a number of very similar features or functionalities.
+This is especially true of web applications, which utilize the following:

 - URL routing

 - Asynchronous requests

 - Input validation

 - Session management